 It wasn't until the mid 20th century that vegetarianism partnered with animal rights movement.
 America's most notorious animal rights organization, PETA, vigorously protests against all meat, animal products and animal testing.
 It is best known for its bold ad campaigns.
 The HSUS takes a less strict approach.
 It accepts that people will eat meat and focus instead on reducing meat consumption, replacing animal products and improving farming techniques.
 Both PETA and the HSUS, however, are powerful political machines: They hold stock in companies like Tyson, Wal-Mart, McDonald's and Smithfield's.

-Check out the links on the next page for more information about vegetarianism.
+Check out the links below for more information about vegetarianism.

 More Great Links

 - "Books and Arts: Indian tonic; Vegetarianism."
 The Economist.
 September 2, 2006. http://wf2la5.webfeat.org/g3ZSI112/url=http://proquest.umi.com/pqdweb?vinst=PROD&fmt=3&startpage=-1&vname=PQD&RQT=309&did=1123145931&scaling=FULL&vtype=PQD&rqt=309&TS=1188915096&clientId=30451&cc=1&TS=1188915096

 - Corliss, Richard.
 "Should we all be Vegetarians?"
 Time Magazine.
 July 7, 2002. http://www.time.com/time/covers/1101020715/story.htm